natebarksdale/natebarksdale.github.io/src/content/blog/2024-11-11-alexander-the-great-finds-his-destiny.md

   Destiny takes hold.
 ---

 I helped fact-check this [podcast](https://open.spotify.com/episode/3CKazsp3W9wUm3tvcCotOl?si=NHUyVjgoR-GuSBnV5ay4_Q) for The History Channel.
+It's always a challenge to wordsmith orienting references to present-day geopolitics without the prose tripping over "in what is now known as Pakistan,"

 > November 14, 332 BCE.
 Alexander the Great has conquered an unprecedented amount of territory in a relatively short amount of time.
 At just 24 years old, he's in control of Macedonia, much of Greece, and now, a huge part of Egypt.
 >